Meandering the world, one whisky at a time

 The Tweeddale blend was created by Alasdair Day in 2010 from a recipe discovered in his great grandfather Richard Day’s cellar book for Coldstream grocer J&A Davidson.

 Tweeddale has been part of the R&B Distillers portfolio since 2015, also co-owned by Day.
 A new limited batch of Tweeddale is released every year.
-Currently available in SA is the Peated release and the Grain of Truth Sherry releases.
+Currently available in South Africa is the Peated release and the Grain of Truth Sherry releases.

 The Grain of Truth is non-chill-filtered with natural colour.
 Half of the malted barley is peated to 50 ppm, and the other half is from unpeated single grain (wheat).
 The whisky is aged in ex-bourbon casks.